Visit the Sanctuary

 We have limited capacity to take on group tours or volunteer/special event days, but we would love to get some more information about you so we can reach out when we do!
-Please email our Director of Public Relations at firstname.lastname@example.org, and when we have the capacity to take on group experiences, we will reach out to you!
+Please email our Visitor Day Manager at email@example.com, and when we have the capacity to take on group experiences, we will reach out to you!

 You may also want to keep an eye on our visitor days and volunteer days here, in case one of those would work out for your group.

 Do I need to register each adult and child in my group when signing up for a visitor day?

 Yes!
 Please RSVP and register for each adult and child you will be bringing, as we have a maximum number of visitors we will allow in each tour (smaller tours = better and safer experience for all!).